MARS-Group-HAW/MARS-Group-HAW.github.io/README.md

 ### LaTeX

-You can wriite LaTeX code inside the Mardkown files with `$ … $` or create blocks with:
+You can wriite LaTeX code inside the Markdown files with `$ … $` or create blocks with:

 ```
 $$